-Free agent quarterback Dak Prescott is looking for a new contract.
+Free agent quarterback Dak Prescott was looking for a new contract.
 That's no secret.
-It's been closely followed for the last year.
-A long-term deal is what the Pro Bowl signal caller is ultimately after and it appears the Dallas Cowboys are willing to break the bank to keep him in The Lone Star State for the foreseeable future.
+It's been closely followed for a while now.
+A long-term deal is what the Pro Bowl signal caller was ultimately after and it appears the Dallas Cowboys and owner Jerry Jones are willing to break the bank to keep him in The Lone Star State for the foreseeable future.

-According to The Dallas Morning News, the Cowboys reportedly offered Prescott a massive deal of $33 million per year with $105 million guaranteed.
+During the 2020 offseason, the Cowboys reportedly offered Prescott a massive deal of $33 million per year with $105 million guaranteed, according to The Dallas Morning News.

 Dak Prescott Contract

 The #DallasCowboys have agreed to terms on new contract